Bryn Mawr Film Institute

 The finest arthouse films are shown.
 One auditorium has 350 seats, and the other has 310 seats.
 An elevator has been installed to the 2nd floor multimedia room used for film education classes, receptions and community events.

-In June 2010, a fundraising campaign was announced to reconfigure the auditorium from twinned theatres to a triplex, however the next year the plan changed so that existing auditoriums would be refurbished and two more auditoriums each seating 145, would be added in the adjoining parking lot.
-Groundbreaking for the addition is to occur in March 2013.
+In June 2010, a fundraising campaign was announced to reconfigure the auditorium from twinned theatres to a triplex, however the next year the plan changed so that the existing auditoriums would be refurbished and two more auditoriums added in the adjoining parking lot.
+The two new auditoriums with 168 seats each, opened in January 2014.

 Just login to your account and subscribe to this theater